 When it comes to getting started on a stand up jetski, there are a lot of options.
 If you’re not sure where to begin, we’ve put together some recommendations.
 Here’s our top recommendations of skis for beginner or new riders looking to get into the sport.

 For most entry-level riders, we recommend starting small when it comes to horsepower and size.
 This allows your beginner rider to get a feel for operating a watercraft, standing up, turning, and getting a feel for their balance.

 These skis are all over, and easy to buy.
 The downside would be that due to their age, not all of them are running great.
-You can either enjoy a project with your child, or spend a little extra to get a clean running Kawasaki 440/550.
+You can either enjoy a project with your new rider, or spend a little extra to get a clean running Kawasaki 440/550.

 This is an excellent ski for beginners because if they can ride one of these, they can ride just about anything.
 This small watercraft is narrow and takes some skill to balance and turn.
 If you want a little extra stability and ease of turning for this machine, adding some handling components can help make the ride much easier.

 Much like the 440/550, the Kawasaki 650 is of abundance and not terribly hard to find.
 This ski has a little more power than the 440/550.
 While it may be a little bigger than the 440/550, it is still a little tricky to turn and ride – but makes for a great learning experience.

 KAWASAKI 750 SX / SXI / SXI PRO